MikeDigitize/lazy/README.md

 }
 ```

-In order to save excessive positional calculations which could potentially be a performance overhead, the `LazyProximity` class keeps proximity detection simple.
+In order to save excessive positional calculations that could potentially be a performance overhead, the `LazyProximity` class keeps proximity detection simple.
 It runs via a single `mousemove` event listener on the document, whose calback is throttled so as not to fire repeatedly.

 It utilises two native DOM methods - `elementFromPoint` which takes an `x` and `y` co-ordinate and responds with the DOM element relative to those co-ordinates, and the `contains` method, inherited by every DOM Node which, when called against an element and passed an element as an argument, responds with whether the passed element is a child of the element the method is called against.